frappe/manual_erpnext_com/manual_erpnext_com/www/contents/support/warranty-claim.md

 may call you about an issue or a break-down and give you the Serial No of this Item.

-To record this, you can create a new **Customer Issue** and add the **Customer** and **Item** / **Serial No**.
+To record this, you can create a new **Warranty Claim** and add the **Customer** and **Item** / **Serial No**.
 The system will then automatically fetch the Serial No’s details and indicate whether this is under warranty or AMC.